CityofToronto/bdit_data-sources/gis/school_safety_zones/README.md

 ### 4.2 Request sharing permission to the new sheet

-The sheet must be shared with `vz-sheets@quickstart-1568664221624.iam.gserviceaccount.com`.
+The sheet must be shared with `sheets-puller@bubbly-fuze-182523.iam.gserviceaccount.com`.
 This ought to be View-only.
-This email is saved in the Airflow credentials as `wys_cred.service_account_email`.
+This email is associated with the `terrestrial.wherever@gmail.com` email and saved in the `google_sheets_api` Airflow connection.

 ### 4.3 Add the New Google Sheet to Airflow